 Following that incident, the town hired a consulting team to do anti-racist/diversity training.
 It was open to the public and I eagerly attended.
 I remember hoping that the room would be full of the police, but there was, maybe, one officer, if that.
 The event raised my consciousness about the groups I “belonged” to and the overt and subtle privileges as well as biases and liabilities that went along with these identities (female, white, middle and upper-middle class, wasp, artist, etc.).

-About 20 years later I was hired as the founding music specialist at the brand-new Folk Arts-Cultural Treasures (FACTS) Charter School here in Philadelphia.
-The school’s charge was to make social-justice-conscious “culture makers” out of the 60% Asian and 35% Black, 4% Latino and 1% white students.
-Folk arts were to be used as the tool to make this transformation; students would learn and reflect deeply on folk arts of their own and others’ cultures; learn to value their own, and respect others’, languages and customs; learn about the injustices and prejudices in our world, the songs and movements that helped to empower the oppressed and learn to be suspicious of the mainstream reporting of history.
+About 20 years later I was hired as the founding music specialist at the brand-new, Folk Arts-Cultural Treasures (FACTS) Charter School here in Philadelphia.
+The school’s charge was to make social-justice-conscious “culture makers” out of the 60% Asian, 35% Black, 4% Latino and 1% white students.
+Folk arts were to be used as the tool to make this transformation; students would learn and reflect deeply on folk arts of their own and others’ cultures, learn to value their own, and respect others’ languages and customs, learn about the injustices and prejudices in our world, the songs and movements that helped to empower the oppressed, and learn to be suspicious of the mainstream reporting of history.

 At FACTS I initiated an appropriate curriculum that used movement and song, the Orff orchestrarium, recorder, guitars and ukuleles and a range of pop, folk and classical music to try to fill the musical minds and bodies of students in grades K – 8.
 I learned Chinese, Indonesian, Vietnamese and Cambodian songs to add to our “school-wide singing,” many of them collected via my cassette tape recorder from parents, custodians and food professionals as well as collections by Patricia Sheehan Campbell’s and others.